-When choosing the best lens for portrait photography, the focal length is the key component.
+When choosing the best Canon lens for portraits, the focal length is the key component.
 Most photographers consider lenses with a focal range of 70 to 135mm to be ideal.
+Canon makes some of the most popular lenses for portraits, and these reviews should help pick the right ones for you.

 Within that range, 85mm is the most popular length for portraits.
 This focal distance results in photos that are closely framed on your subject and will usually offer a lovely bokeh to punch them out from the background.